DCS-OpenSource/dcs-opensource-modding-guide/docs/Aircraft/Lua/LockOnOptions.md

 ## init_conditions
 Get the state of the spawn.
 Useful for configuring your aircraft depending on the initial state.

+The init_conditions table contains an entry "birth_place" which allows you to differentiate spawn types.
+The following are the spawn string literals:

 * In Air Hot: `string | "AIR_HOT"`
 * On Ground Hot: `string | "GROUND_HOT"`
 * Cold Start: `Unknown` (see usage)